mbullington/astro-wasm/README.md

 Francisco Martinez, Antonio Jesus Rueda, Francisco Ramon Feito, "*A new algorithm for computing Boolean operations on polygons.* (2008, 2013)
 * https://www.sciencedirect.com/science/article/abs/pii/S0965997813000379
+* The C++ code from this paper (originally under public domain) has been modified under `third_party/martinez`.
+Modifications are ergonomic and do not change the algorithm.